h2oai/h2o-3/h2o-docs/src/product/flow/SiteIntro.md

 - <a href="https://github.com/h2oai/h2o-dev/blob/master/h2o-docs/src/product/flow/RecentChanges.md" target="_blank">Recent Changes</a>: This document describes the most recent changes in the latest build of H2O.
 It lists new features, enhancements (including changed parameter default values), and bug fixes for each release, organized by sub-categories such as Python, R, and Web UI.

 - <a href="https://github.com/h2oai/h2o-dev/blob/jessica-dev-docs/h2o-docs/src/product/upgrade/H2OvsH2O-Dev.md" target="_blank">H2O vs H2O-dev</a>: This document presents a side-by-side comparison of H2O 3.0 and the previous version of H2O.
 It compares and contrasts the features, capabilities, and supported algorithms between the versions.
 If you'd like to learn more about the benefits of upgrading, this is a great source of information.

+- <a href="https://github.com/h2oai/h2o-dev/blob/master/h2o-docs/src/product/flow/images/H2O-Algorithms-Road-Map.pdf" target="_blank">Algorithms Roadmap</a>: This document outlines our currently implemented features and describes which features are planned for future software versions.
+If you'd like to know what's up next for H2O, this is the place to go.

 - <a href="https://github.com/h2oai/h2o-dev/blob/master/CONTRIBUTING.md" target="_blank">Contributing code</a>: If you're interested in contributing code to H2O, we appreciate your assistance!
 This document describes how to access our list of Jiras that contributors can work on and how to contact us.